How to Keep Soil Healthy

 Soil Composition and pH Level

 The first step in keeping your soil healthy is understanding its composition and pH level.
-Soil comprises three basic elements: minerals, air and water.
-The proportions of these three elements determine the soil’s texture, which in turn affects its ability to hold water and nutrients.
+Soil comprises three basic elements: minerals, air, and water.
+The amounts of these three things make up the texture of the soil, which affects how well it can hold onto water and nutrients.

 The soil’s pH level is also important, as it determines the availability of minerals to plants.
 Most plants prefer slightly acidic soil, with a pH level of 6.5 to 7.0.
 You can test the pH level of your soil with a home test kit or take a soil sample to your local garden center for analysis.